Gains in healthcare stocks prop up European equities

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Alistair Smout; Editing by Tom Heneghan)
+Today's European research round-up (Additional reporting by Alistair Smout; Editing by Susan Fenton)

 March 19 Iceland's Arion Bank said Kaupskil ehf, a unit of Kaupthing, has agreed to sell 582.9 million shares of Arion Bank for more than 48.8 billion kronas ($450.7 million).